w3c-fedid/FedCM/README.md

 Over the last decade, identity federation has unquestionably played a central role in raising the bar for authentication on the web, in terms of ease-of-use (e.g. passwordless single sign-on), security (e.g. improved resistance to phishing and credential stuffing attacks) and trustworthiness compared to its preceding pattern: per-site usernames and passwords.

-The standards that define how identity federation works today were built independently of the web platform (namely, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [OpenID](https://en.wikipedia.org/wiki/OpenID) and [OAuth](https://en.wikipedia.org/wiki/OAuth)), and their designers had to work **around** its limitations rather than extending them (rightfully so at the time).
+The standards that define how identity federation works today were built independently of the web platform (namely, [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), [OpenID](https://en.wikipedia.org/wiki/OpenID) and [OAuth](https://en.wikipedia.org/wiki/OAuth)), and their designers had to work **around** its limitations rather than extending them (notably, rightfully so at the time).

 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigations/redirects with parameters, window popups and cookies.

-Because these general purpose primitives can be used for an open ended number of use cases (by design), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them (read more about some of the principles around these policies [here](https://github.com/michaelkleber/privacy-model)).
+Because these general purpose primitives can be used for an open ended number of use cases (again, notably, by design), browsers have to apply policies that capture the **lowest common denominator** of abuse, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them (for example, [here](https://github.com/michaelkleber/privacy-model)).

-Over the years, some of these low level primitives get abused, browsers intervene and federation has to adjust itself.
-For example, popup blocks became common and federation had to adjust itself to work in a world where popups blockers were given:
+Over the years, as these low level primitives get abused, browsers intervene and federation adjusts itself.
+For example, popup blocks became common and federation had to adjust itself to work in a world where popups blockers were widely deployed:

 ![](static/mock11.svg)